muralitheda/apache-kafka/01-apache-kafka-handson-workouts.md

 This is a detailed set of hands-on Kafka exercises covering single-broker setup, producing, consuming, and scaling up to a multi-broker cluster to test fault tolerance.

+⚠️ Prerequisite Note: Setup Required!

+Before attempting these workouts, you must go through the linked README file .
+The installation steps for Zookeeper and Kafka are mentioned there, and these services must be running locally before you execute any of the commands below.

 ### 🎯 **Part 1: Single Broker Setup & Basic Operations**

 These steps establish the fundamental workflow of creating a topic, publishing, and consuming data in a single-node environment.